Parameter#

 irr = Parameter(m, "irr")

 The statement above initializes rho and life, but not irr.
-Later on an assignment statement could be used to provide the value:
+GAMSPy will automatically initalize the value to 0.
+Assignment statement or the setRecords function can be used to provide a value for a scalar:

 irr[...] = 0.07